MichaelMcClenaghan/stream-net/README.md

 stream-net for Unity
 ===========

 This is a fork of shawnspeak's .NET getstream.io client that has been adapted for utilising UnityWebRequests.
 As this project uses some C#6 features such as async/await, you need to be using the new .NET 4.6 equivalent runtime (experimental shipped in Unity 2017.1, stable in 2018.1).
-This project also relies on the Async Await Support package which can be found on the Unity Asset Store here: https://assetstore.unity.com/packages/tools/integration/async-await-support-101056
+This project also relies on the [Async Await Support](https://assetstore.unity.com/packages/tools/integration/async-await-support-101056) package which can be found on the Unity Asset Store, as well as the [Unity Supported fork of Newtonsoft.Json](https://github.com/SaladLab/Json.Net.Unity3D)

 ### Installation